How Self Assignments Will Make You A Better Photographer

 I love photographing with natural light.
 I live in northern Thailand where I have the opportunity to travel to visit the villages of many ethnic minority peoples who live mainly in mountainous regions.

-As I read ‘Worlds in a Small Room’ an idea began to develop for a photography project.
+As I read ‘Worlds in a Small Room’ an idea began to develop into a photography self assignment.
 I decided to design and build my own outdoor studio that I could carry with me and use in these villages.

 My studio doesn’t really resemble Penns.
 It is portable and requires only natural light, but it is smaller and simpler.